dalmiavaibhav/Object-detection-using-Tensorflow/README.md

 Using tensorflow.js coco-Ssd model (https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd)

-  Note: Tensorflow.js also uses WebGL JavaScript API allowing GPU-accelerated usage of physics,image processing and effects as part of    the web page canvas.
+  Note: Tensorflow.js also WebGL, a JavaScript API allowing GPU-accelerated graphic computations.
-  So, If you have a GPU in your machine you can configure it to be used in browser to increase inference speed.
+  So, If you have a GPU you can configure it to increase inference speed.

   Enabling GPU usage by Browser(Google Chrome)